ShamrockCircuits/KiCad_Component_DB/README.md

 The part codes used for this project are very similar, though slightly modified from this [part numbering template](https://github.com/git-plm/parts/blob/main/partnumbers.md) Key changes are as follows..

 **New Part Types**
-* **MRK** - Added a "markings" library for graphics and logos.
-These are generally "symbols" that won't appear on the BOM.
+* **MRK** - Added a "markings" library for graphics and logos. `Markings must only contain silkscreen` otherwise they belong in `FAB`.
 * **FAB** - Fabrication specific objects.
 Such as fiducials, tooling holes, and mouse bites.
-There are a few markings which are specifically used by fabrication.
-For example JLCJLCJLC.
-These belong in the FAB library.
+If a fabrication object only contains silkscreen (no ECAD) the object should move to `MRK`.
 * **MEC** - Things I consider mechanical.
 Primarily mounting holes, heat sinks, and standoffs.
+* NOTE - Becuase of similarities between MRK and FAB I had to make the classification criteria more strict

 **Modified Part Types**
 * Changed the transistor name from XTR to TRN.
 To me XTR was too similar to XFRM (transformer) or TXR (transceiver).